Dgonzalez541/RobotAbuse/README.md

 To play, open up the scene, MainScene, and press play.
 Tests can be run in the Unity Test Runner.

-To move use WASD, and hold the Right Mouse button to look around.
+To move and look around, hold the Right Mouse button and use WASD.